Research Studies

 Interpersonal- and Community-Level Risk Factors for Adolescent Obesity: An Examination of Sexual Identity, School Violence, and School Climate in a Large Sample of Urban Adolescents

-Principal Investigator: April Ancheta, MPhil, RN, BSN
+Principal Investigator: April Ancheta, PhD, RN, BSN

 Advisor: Tonda Hughes, PhD, RN, FAAN